What is vestibulodynia?

 - Lubricate before intercourse or inserting a tampon.

-- Have a warm relaxing bath when the pain occurs – don't apply soap.
+- Have a warm relaxing bath when the pain occurs – don't apply soap or wet wipes (which mostly include preservatives that can irritate, or cause contact allergic dermatitis).